alexwlchan/alexwlchan.net/README.md

 This triggers a build with GitHub Actions, and as part of the build it checks the HTML with [HTMLProofer].
 This checks for missing alt text, broken links, invalid HTML, and so on.

-If the site passes checks, it's [automatically merged][automerge], and the build on the `live` branch publishes the change to Netlify.
+If the site passes checks, it's [automatically merged][automerge], and the build on the `main` branch publishes the change to Netlify.

 [jekyll]: https://jekyllrb.com/
 [sass]: https://sass-lang.com/